-Clas ssification Unit 2022 2023 2024 Note Number of data pr rivacy incidents 2) Case 0 0 2 3) Zero incidents occurred in 2024 Number of inform ation security incidents Case 0 0 0 Number of labelin g/advertising violations Case 0 0 0 Penalty and fine for noncompliance No. of cases of environmental violations Case 0 15) 26) with environmental regulations 4) Penalty and fine KRW million 0 4,023 45,724
+Classification Unit 2022 2023 2024 Note Number of data privacy incidents 2) Case 0 0 2 3) Zero incidents occurred in 2024 Number of information security incidents Case 0 0 0 Number of labeling/advertising violations Case 0 0 0 Penalty and fine for noncompliance with environmental regulations No, of cases of environmental violations Case 0 15) 2 6) Penalty and fine KRW million 0 4,023 45,724

-- 1) For details on non-compliance with laws and regulations, see the Business Report 'XI, Other matters necessary for investor protection 3, Sanctions and related matters' 2) The calculation is based on cases where Hyundai Motor Company received dispositions such as fines, penalties or corrective actions from regulatory authorities(Personal - Information Protection Commission, Korea Communications Commission) - 3) There was one data breach incident in July and one data leak incident in September of 2022, Administrative actions were taken by the Personal Information Protection Commission in August 2024 for both cases, and fines were paid in October. - 4) Only cases of environmental regulatory non-compliance involving penalties of US\$10,000 or more were included - 5) Hyundai Motor America (HMA) and Hyundai America Technical Center (HATCI) based in the US paid fines imposed due to failure to self-report controller changes in the vehicles they sold.
-To prevent recurrence, internal processes and operational manuals for the reporting of controller changes were improved, 6) Fines were paid for environmental violations in Germany(May 2024) and Korea(July 2024) as follows
+For details on non-compliance with laws and regulations, see the Business Report 'XI.
+Other matters necessary for investor protection - 3.
+Sanctions and related matters' The calculation is based on cases where Hyundai Motor Company received dispositions such as fines, penalties or corrective actions from regulatory authorities(Personal Information Protection Commission, Korea Communications Commission)

+There was one data breach incident in July and one data leak incident in September of 2022, Administrative actions were taken by the Personal Information Protection Commission in August 2024 for both cases, and fines were paid in October.

-- Germany: Certain diesel vehicles exceeded Euro 5 and 6b emission limits under real driving conditions, which was attributed to negligence in supervisory duties on the part of Hyundai Motor Europe (HME), Hyundai Motor Deutschland (HMD), and Hyundai Motor Europe Technical Center (HMETC).
+4) Only cases of environmental regulatory non-compliance involving penalties of US\$10,000 or more were included 5) Hyundai Motor America (HMA) and Hyundai America Technical Center (HATCI) based in the US paid fines imposed due to failure to self-report controller changes in the vehicles they sold.
+To prevent recurrence, internal processes and operational manuals for the reporting of controller changes were improved.
+6) Fines were paid for environmental violations in Germany(May 2024) and Korea(July 2024) as follows b) Fines were paid for environmental violations in Germany(May 2024) and Korea(July 2024) as follows - Germany : Certain diesel vehicles exceeded Euro 5 and 6b emission limits under real driving conditions, which was attributed to negligence in supervisory duties on the part of Hyundai Motor Europe(HME), Hyundai Motor Deutschland(HMD), and Hyundai Motor Europe Technical Center(HMETC).
 This resulted in the violation of Germany's Administrative Offenses Act and fines of approximately 29,89 million euros.
-No evidence of intentional misconduct was found as a result of investigations, and the internal technical compliance system was strengthened to prevent recurrence. - Korea: The Ulsan Plant paid fines of KRW 30 million for violations of the Clean Air Conservation Act and regulations governing environmental testing and inspections, To prevent recurrence, consulting was provided by environmental expert organizations to assess issues, propose improvement measures, and advance compliance processes related to environmental regulations.
+No evidence of intentional misconduct was found as a result of investigations, and the internal technical compliance system was strengthened to prevent recurrence.

+- Korea : The Ulsan Plant paid fines of KRW 30 million for violations of the Clean Air Conservation Act and regulations governing environmental testing and inspections.
+To prevent recurrence, consulting was provided by environmental expert organizations to assess issues, propose improvement measures, and advance compliance processes related to environmental regulations.